-As Accounting Officer, the CEO, has responsibility for reviewing the effectiveness of the system of internal control.
+The Finance Director, has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Responsible Officer (Internal Scrutiny) - the work of the external auditor - the work of the Director of Finance within the Trust who has responsibility for the development and maintenance of the internal control framework
+- the work of the internal auditor / reviewer - the work of the external auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit, Finance and Resources Committee and no weaknesses have been identified by auditors or Academy Audit.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the finance &audit and risk committee .